Anne of Green Gables: Tourism and merchandising

 The Green Gables farmhouse is located in Cavendish, Prince Edward Island.
 Many tourist attractions on Prince Edward Island have been developed based on the fictional Anne, and provincial license plates once bore her image.
 Balsam Hollow, the forest that inspired the Haunted Woods and Campbell Pond, the body of water which inspired The Lake of Shining Waters, both described in the book, are located in the vicinity.
-In addition, the Confederation Centre of the Arts has featured the wildly successful Anne of Green Gables musical on its mainstage every summer for over five decades.
 The Anne of Green Gables Museum is located in Park Corner, PEI, in a home that inspired L. M. Montgomery.

 The province and tourist facilities have highlighted the local connections to the internationally popular novels.
 Anne of Green Gables has been translated into 36 languages.
-"Tourism by Anne fans is an important part of the Island economy".
-Merchants offer items based on the novels.
+According to the Canadian Broadcasting Corporation, "tourism by Anne fans is an important part of the Island economy".